Ravindranbit/Ravindranbit/README.md

 ## About Me

 I'm an amateur developer passionate about innovation and constantly striving to be Plus Ultra!
-I'm currently pursuing B.Tech in CSE at Amrita Vishwa Vidyapeetham.
 I enjoy working on a variety of projects, especially those involving Machine Learning and Web Development .

 - 🔍 I’m looking for a collaboration project on web development.